KshitiAnilKumar/Ternary-resnet-cifar10/README.md

 ### 02 — FP32 ResNet-18 Baseline

-Trains a standard full-precision ResNet-18 from scratch.
+Trains a standard full-precision ResNet-18 from scratch without knowledge distillation or quantization.

-This model uses:

-* No knowledge distillation
-* No ternary quantization
-* Standard FP32 weights

-It provides the primary baseline for evaluating the ternary student.
+This provides the baseline for comparison with the ternary student.

 ### 03 — Ternary KD/QAT Student